-Depending on the how and what you want to make with your circular knitting machine, you should buy one size or another.
+Depending on how and what you want to make with your circular knitting machine, you should buy one size or another.
 In this other blog post I make a review of each knitting machine and what types of projects they are good for!

 You can learn all about knitting machines and which one you should get in my full guide.